Kanembu people: Economy

 The Kanembu are Chad's merchant tribe.
 75 to 80% of all merchants in Chad are Kanembu, making them, one of Chad's wealthiest groups.
 They are a sedentary group who also engage in agriculture and raising livestock.
 Wheat, millet and corn are raised near the lake, but as the country is landlocked and has a poor road system, little agricultural trade has developed.
 As they live on the edge of the Sahara, famine is also a frequent threat to them with rain only coming during July, August and part of September.

 Genetics

-According to one study, just one (R1b) Y-DNA haplogroup brougt by Baggara Arabs makes up 50% of the Kanembu.
+According to one study, just one (R1b) Y-DNA haplogroup brought by Baggara Arabs makes up 50% of the Kanembu.